exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/instructions.md

 ## 3. Swap the first two cards

-Elyse will make the first two cards switch places.
+Elyse will make the top two cards of the deck switch places.

 ```javascript
 const deck = [10, 7, 3, 8, 5]